Tom-Draper/Sorting-Algorithm-Visualiser/README.md

 Arrived by myself at a method of converting list index positions and pass numbers to coordnates on a screen using multiplier constants.

 -------------------------------------------------------

+A setup function displays each item in the list, with an initial vertical line.
+Bubble sort, insertion sort and selection sort implemented to sort the list.
+Each time a pass is made, a showPass function is called to display the changes in pass that has been made.